Avinash1604/bookmarks/README.md

 * Auto deployment to git hub pages

 Spring boot Kotlin :
+* Travis CI will run the test cases and make sure that get the coverage
-Integrated with heroku and will be deployed automatically when code is pushed.
+* Integrated with heroku and will be deployed automatically when code is merged to master.

 ## Demo
 Swagger